-The INDP will support residential developments that are well related to the existing built environment and conserve the natural environment, are of high quality and move to zero carbon design
+The INDP will support residential developments that are well related to the existing built environment and conserve the natural environment, are of high quality and move to zero carbon design.

-Policy INDP1: New Housing Development within Ilkley
+Policy INDP1 New Housing Development within Ilkley

-Within the existing built-up area of llkley, i.e. land not currently within the Green Belt (Figure 4), new development for housing will be supported when it:
+Within the existing built-up area of Ilkley, i.e. land not currently within the Green Belt (Figure 4), new development for housing will be supported when it:

-- a) Re-uses previously developed land or buildings; - b) Would not lead to the loss of protected open or local green spaces; - c) Would not lead to the loss of an identified community facility (Policy INDP2); - d) Would not have a significant adverse impact on a heritage asset or the setting of such an asset; - e) Has been designed to meet the guidance contained in the design policies of this plan, the Core Strategy, and the Ilkley Design Statement and the Homes and Neighbourhoods Design Guide Supplementary Planning Document.
+- a) Re-uses previously developed land or buildings; - b) Would not lead to the loss of protected open or local green spaces; - c) Would not lead to the loss of an identified community facility (Policy INDP2); - d) Would not have a significant adverse impact on a listed building and/or Conservation Area or the setting of such a listed building and/or Conservation Area; - e) Has been designed to meet the guidance contained in the design policies of this plan, the Core Strategy, the Ilkley Design Statement and the Homes and Neighbourhoods Design Guide Supplementary Planning Document.
 Regard should also be had to the National Design Guide and the National Model Design Code; - f) Would not have an adverse effect upon the integrity of the South Pennine Moors Special Protection Area (SPA) or Special Area of Conservation (SAC) as set out in Bradford Core Strategy Policy SC8.